lvanschilfgaarde/lordcephei.github.io/pages/lmgf-tutorial.md

     fplot -f plot.plbnds

 Rename this file to **some-name.ps**{: style="color: green"} and use your favorite postscript reader to view it.
 You should see something close to what is shown in the Figure.
 Magnon energies are in meV.

+_Note  The 8×8×8 mesh is a bit coarse.
+Use a finer k mesh for a smoother and more accurate magnon spectrum._